 Trade the time that would otherwise be spent on home visits for helping more animals find good homes and supporting pets and families post-adoption.
 You are far more likely to guarantee a good home when you have a close connection to adopters!

-help adopters keep their dogs happy and healthy, whether or not they have a fence!
+Adopters Welcome policies help adopters keep their dogs happy and healthy, whether or not they have a fence!
+WHY?